Charles Beyer: Beyer and elegant design

 Charles Beyer took great pride in the look of his locomotives, often spending hours with his pencil drawing a dainty curve and taking pride in the aesthetic appearance of his work.
 One particular 2-2-2 locomotive "D. Luiz" was exhibited at the 1862 International Exhibition.
 This locomotive was built for the South Eastern Railway of Portugal.
 It was similar to the locomotives then being delivered to the Edinburgh and Glasgow Railway.
 It was awarded a medal, noted for its beauty of form, and did much to promote the company.

-Beyer chose German-trained engineers rather than British because there were no engineering schools in UK at that time that were comparable to those in Germany.
-There were several German immigrants on the staff.
-The company became one of the most famous locomotive builders in the world noted for its precision engineering, quality of workmanship, beauty and longevity.
-It made all three partners very rich men.
+Beyer opted for engineers trained in Germany instead of those from Britain, as the engineering schools in the UK at that time were not on par with their German counterparts.
+The workforce included several German immigrants.
+The company gained recognition as a prominent locomotive manufacturer, distinguished for its engineering precision, quality craftsmanship, aesthetic appeal, and durability.
+This success resulted in significant wealth for all three partners.